Slavery in Portugal: Japanese slave system and Christian critiques

+Nanban trade

 After the Portuguese first made contact with Japan in 1543, a large-scale slave trade developed in the Nanban trade, one of the Portuguese trade includes the Portuguese purchase of Japanese that sold them to various locations overseas, including Portugal itself, the Nanban trade existed throughout the 16th and 17th centuries.
 Many documents mention the large slave trade along with protests against the enslavement of Japanese.
 Japanese slaves are believed to be the first of their nation to end up in Europe, and the Portuguese purchased large numbers of Japanese slave girls to bring to Portugal for sexual purposes, as noted by the Church in 1555.
 King Sebastian feared that it was having a negative effect on Catholic proselytization since the slave trade in Japanese was growing to large proportions, so he commanded that it be banned in 1571.
 Records of three Japanese slaves dating from the 16th century, named Gaspar Fernandes, Miguel and Ventura who ended up in Mexico showed that they were purchased by Portuguese slave traders in Japan, brought to Manila from where they were shipped to Mexico by their owner Perez.

 More than several hundred Japanese, especially women, were sold as slaves.

 Portuguese visitors so often engaged in slavery in Japan and occasionally South Asian and African crew members were taken to Macau and other Portuguese colonies in Southeast Asia, the Americas, and India, where there was a community of Japanese slaves and traders in Goa by the early 17th century, many of whom became prostitutes.

 Enslaved Japanese women were even occasionally sold as concubines to black African crew members, along with their European counterparts serving on Portuguese ships trading in Japan, mentioned by Luis Cerqueira, a Portuguese Jesuit, in a 1598 document.
 Hideyoshi blamed the Portuguese and Jesuits for this slave trade and banned Christian proselytizing as a result.
 Historians have noted, however, that anti-Portuguese propaganda was actively promoted by the Japanese, particularly with regards to the Portuguese purchases of Japanese women for sexual purposes.

+The Jesuit Luis de Almeida, in 1562, documented a group of Chinese female slaves at Tomari Port in Kawanabe District, Satsuma Province.
+According to his account, these women were captured by the Japanese during wars in China and sold, subsequently purchased by the Portuguese.
+Lacking the authority to regulate the commercial activities of merchants, Almeida could only request that the honor and safety of these women be safeguarded during their voyage.